 Acqui Me Quedo Yo (Intermediate A), 421 Santiago del Estero, Tel.
 471 4901

-This was a favourite lunch spot for me and my teacher colleague due to its healthful salads made with super fresh ingredients (B+).
+This was a favourite lunch spot for me and my teacher colleague as they serve healthful salads made with super fresh ingredients (B+).
 I also really enjoyed their corn pie (A) which was like a cottage pie but made with mashed maize rather than potato.

 They are open all day 07.30 to 24:00 Monday to Thursday, 07:30 to 13:00 Friday, 09:00 to 13:00 Saturday and 11:30 to 15:30 on Sunday.
 It might potentially be a good spot for vegetarians.